 Staying busy will not only get your mind off the breakup, but can also help you heal, especially if you are volunteering or doing charity work.
 Studies show that volunteer or charity work increases self confidence, combats depression and helps you stay physically healthy.
 So join a sports team, start that hobby you’ve always wanted to try, pick up an instrument, join a club, or volunteer to help get your mind off and past your Ex.

 4. Move it….Exercise!

 Exercise is not only good for your physical health, it also helps repress the stress hormone released in the brain that can cause feelings of depression and anxiety.

-5. Use music to redirect your thoughts.
+5. Use music or videos to redirect your thoughts.

 6. Journal (write down emotions and thoughts)